Qbricks/qbricks.github.io/README.md

 Applications should be sent to sebastien.bardin@cea.fr as soon as possible (first come, first served) and by early July 2021 at the latest.
 Candidates should send a CV, a cover letter, a transcript of all their university results, as well as contact information of two references.
 Each  position is expected to start in October 2021.

-Advisors: Sébastien Bardin (CEA), Christophe Chareton (CEA)
+Advisors:  Christophe Chareton (CEA), Sébastien Bardin (CEA)
-Contact: sebastien.bardin@cea.fr
+Contact: christophe.chareton@cea.fr

 # News